-I have used and been around a lot of backpacking stoves over the years but have only put my money down on six.
+I have used and been around a lot of backpacking stoves over the years but have only put my money down on seven.
 The five shown here are the ones I have left, the sixth was a very early Primus canister stove that used canisters you just punctured like a basketball pump to connect the canister, probably a bit sketchy in hind sight.

 The first picture is in cooking set up with fuel bottles/canisters but without wind screens, if they need one.
 The second picture is in their collapsed, ready to pack mode, with their respective wind screens.

 1. Optimus Svea 123, whitegas, ’71-’01, 15.7 (stove only) + 3.5 (16 oz. fuel bottle)=19.2 oz.